-- General Rules - No clothing or personal grooming that disrupts or can be reasonably forecasted to disrupt the educational environment is permitted. - No non-Kauffman outerwear will be allowed to be worn in the building, though school fleeces and other school outerwear will be available for purchase.
-The high school cardigan may not be worn by middle school students. - Headwear, including but not limited to hats and sweatbands, may not be worn, except for religious reasons. - Jewelry may not be distracting, make noise, or have inappropriate connotations. - Sunglasses may not be worn. - Backpacks/luggage with wheels and other bags deemed a distraction by the Chief Executive Officer, Principal, or Dean of Students are not permitted. - On dress down days, students may be required to bring their dress down letter to participate in the dress down day.
+This document is for informational purposes.
+The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc. - In middle school, no non-Kauffman outerwear will be allowed to be worn in the building, though schoolfleeces and other school outerwear will be available for purchase.
+In high school, non-Kauffman outerwear may be allowed at the discretion of administrators. - Headwear, including but not limited to hats and sweatbands, may not be worn, except for religious reasons. - Jewelry may not be distracting, make noise, or have inappropriate connotations. - Sunglasses may not be worn. - Backpacks/luggage with wheels and other bags deemed a distraction by the Chief Executive Officer, Principal, or Dean of Students are not permitted. - On dress down days, students may be required to bring their dress down letter to participate in the dress down day. - Risk Mitigation and Protective Health Measures - Due to the risk current and future pandemics and outbreaks of various contagious, transmissible, and/or infectious diseases, the Kauffman School reserves the right to require mitigation or protective measures to protect students and faculty.
+These rules may be applied to students, staff, and visitors as deemed necessary.
+Appropriate and necessary documented medical accommodations will always be considered.